Skip to main content

 Future Deficiencies Determination

-Jurisdictions should determine future deficiencies for all elements of the transportation system that were documented in the existing conditions for the jurisdiction (e.g., roadway, transit, bicycle, pedestrian, freight, rail, air, pipeline, and/or marine) as appropriate for the jurisdiction.
+Jurisdictions should determine future deficiencies for all elements of the transportation system, consistent with elements assessed under the existing conditions analysis (e.g., roadway, transit, bicycle, pedestrian, freight, rail, air, pipeline, and/or marine) as appropriate for the jurisdiction.

 Shall